 This requires seed company access to finance and early generation seeds, sustained farmer demand, and a conducive policy environment.
 A potential reduction in subsidies in future years could have a detrimental effect on farmers' demand for improved seeds and fertilizer, as well as seed companies' margins-both of which could heavily impact profits.
+Additional donor and public funding is likely also required for continued upstream seed system investments, particularly with respect to seed sector regulatory improvements to ensure quality seeds are available.

-Additional When the subsidy is no longer there, actual demand will show its face and the level may not be sufficient to sustain that level of seed production effort.
+When the subsidy is no longer there, actual demand will show its face and the level may not be sufficient to sustain that level of seed production effort.